Userhl0133/Stock-return-analysis/README.md

 3. Decision Tree

 ## Conclusion
+- Decision Tree has highest accuracy.
+- Enhancements did not work in some cases.

+## What did we learn from this project?
  - More on machine learning and the different models
+- Using different metrics to measure accuracy of models
 - Uploading and navigating github

-## What did we learn from this project?

--

 ## References